PeaceMaker503/graph-app/README.md

 # graph-app
-Implementation of graph algorithms Dijkstra and A* tested on France map.
+Implementation of graph algorithms Dijkstra, A*, and carpooling tested on France map.